connectedbydata/connectedbydata.org/_events/2024-07-18-community-of-practice.md

     - Giving communities a powerful say in public sector data and AI projects
 ---

-At 2pm on Thursday 18 July 2024, we’ll be holding the first meeting of a community of practice as part of our project on Giving communities a powerful say in public sector data and AI projects.
+At 2pm - 3:15pm on Thursday 18 July 2024, on Zoom, we’ll be holding the first meeting of a community of practice as part of our project on Giving communities a powerful say in public sector data and AI projects.

 <!--more-->